How to detect elephant rumbles at scale

 What is sound?

-๐Sound is produced by variations in air pressure.
+Sound is produced by variations in air pressure.
 These pressure variations can be measured and plotted over time to create a visual representation of the sound.

 Sound waves often repeat at regular intervals, forming patterns where each wave has the same shape.
 The height of these waves, known as amplitude, indicates the intensity of the sound.

-A soundwave as a variation of air pressure
+A sound wave as a variation of air pressure, labeled with amplitude and period A soundwave as a variation of air pressure

 The time required for a signal to complete one full wave is called the period.
 The number of waves produced by the signal in one second is known as the frequency.
 Frequency is the reciprocal of the period and is measured in Hertz (Hz).